 The Virginia Department of Elections has remained vigilant concerning the potential threats against our election infrastructure, and continues to work with our local, state, and federal partners to ensure the safety and security of our electoral process.
 State officials are involved in the MS-ISAC pilot project.
 The Department of Homeland Security and the Virginia Information Technologies Agency continues to provide various cyber services to our department, and any identified issues will be addressed appropriately.

-2018 Help America Vote Act (HAVA) Grant
+Help America Vote Act (HAVA) Grant

-Funds will be used for initiatives such as increasing cyber security training, increasing security for elections data, and establishing more robust certification standards for voting equipment.
-Agencies such as the Virginia Information Technologies Agency (VITA) and the Center for Internet Security (CIS) will assist by providing information about best practices and security standards.
-The Department will also secure a project team that will draft a security and continuity of operations plan, as well as help manage program costs.
+Funds have been used for initiatives such as increasing cyber security training, increasing security for elections data, and establishing more robust certification standards for voting equipment.
+Agencies such as the Virginia Information Technologies Agency (VITA) and the Center for Internet Security (CIS) have been assisted by providing information about best practices and security standards.
+The Department also secured a project team that put into place a security and continuity of operations plan, and helped to manage program costs.